Performance Facilities Policies

 The School of Music publishes a music student handbook.
 This handbook has a great deal of information and guidelines concerning recitals, recording services, rehearsal rooms and other topics.
 All music students are urged to obtain a copy of the music student handbook and understand what is covered in it.

-All reservations and scheduling of Watson Chamber Music Hall, Crawford Recital Hall and Hood Recital Hall are managed by the CPF Assistant Director.
+All reservations and scheduling of Watson Chamber Music Hall, Crawford Recital Hall and Hood Recital Hall are managed by the Campus Performance Facilities (CPF) Assistant Director.
 The halls' schedule may be viewed at the calendar page of this website.

 Students who wish to reserve a venue for a recital are required to fill out a Student Recital Request form and submit the form to the School of Music secretary/receptionist with all of the required signatures.
 Students who wish to reserve a venue for a recording session with the School of Music Recording Services should go the Recording Services web site and follow the procedures described there.
 Students who wish to reserve a venue for any other type of recording should fill out a Self Recording Request form and submit the form to the School of Music secretary/receptionist.
 All request forms are processed on a “first come first served” basis.
 No venues can be reserved or held until the form is received by the School of Music and processed by Campus Performance Facilities.
 No reservations should be considered confirmed until you receive an email confirmation from Campus Performance Facilities.